vuejs/apollo/packages/docs/advanced/loading-states.md

 ## SSR

 The global composables avoid cross-request contamination during SSR.
-Each server request gets isolated tracking, so a slow request from one user does not affect another.
 You can safely use them in components that render on the server.

 The per-scope composables are also SSR-safe, but the counters are scoped to the current request's effect scope.